blue-smoke-media/BSM/migration-notes.md

 article links

-Do I need '/src/html/page.html' on apache server stripping out /src/html and .html
+Do I need '/src/html/page.html' on links for on apache server stripping out /src/html and .html

 check any internal links for dead links (team page on website-logo-design)